derivexyz/v1-core/docs/contracts/liquiditytokens.md

 ### Function `burn(address owner, uint256 tokenAmount) external`

-Mints new tokens and transfers them to `owner`.
+Burn new tokens and transfers them to `owner`.

 ### Function `_afterTokenTransfer(address from, address to, uint256 amount) internal`